 Many interviewers will set up scenarios and ask you how you would respond to them.
 You know these will be related to the job you are applying for.
 It’s impossible to fully plan for these, but make sure you put a positive spin on them.
 If you are interviewing for a customer-facing role, you may well be asked what you would do when faced with an angry customer, for instance.
 Explain how you’d handle it and resolve the situation professionally and courteously.

-Finally, and as a bonus tip, always follow up.
+Finally, and as a bonus tip for interview success, always follow up.
 Send an email to HR or the person who interviewed you, thanking them for their time.
 It puts your name in front of them again and shows you are grateful for the opportunity to speak with them.
 It might even tip the balance in your favour.